AlexsLemonade/OpenPBTA-analysis/analyses/mutation-signatures/README.md

 Rscript -e "rmarkdown::render('analyses/mutation-signatures/mutation_signatures.Rmd',
                               clean = TRUE)"
 ```
+_This assumes you are in the top directory of the repository._

-This notebook, in addition to its `nb.html` output, will return plots return results for each caller in the `plots` and `results` folder.
+This notebook, in addition to its `nb.html` output, will return results for each caller in the `plots` and `results` folder.

 ## Summary of the calculations